boardzilla/boardzilla-docs/docs/game/core-concepts.md

 An Action is a discrete unit of choice for a player.
 An action has a **name**, any possible **selections** for the action, and **behavior**.
 In Chess, for example, an action might be called "move".
 It has two selections: the piece being moved, and space it's moved to.
-It's behavior would be to move the piece to its destination and a message to the game log.
+Its behavior would be to move the piece to its destination and a message to the game log.

 You can read further about this in [Actions](./actions).